Chaga Mushroom Harvesting

 At least another 4 years and 1 more harvest, I am hoping!

 Do not harvest Chaga from a dead tree!
-If the tree is dead, the Chaga will be dead as well, and will have 0 medicinal values.
-Teas made from dead Chaga will be very bitter with a rather unpleasant musky taste.
+If the tree is dead, the Chaga will be dead as well, and will have a mildew smell that will be quite obvious. and will have 0 medicinal values.
+Teas made from dead Chaga will be very bitter with a rather unpleasant musky smell.

 Do not harvest Chaga smaller than a grapefruit size.( 5/lbs to 10/lbs).
 Leave these smaller ones to grow for a couple of more years.
 I myself put my hand on the Chaga, and if any part of my fingers touch the tree, I leave it to grow for a couple more years.